 keep your answer short and to the point

-The majority of people (estimated at around 65% of the population) are visual learners which means they learn and remember things better when they are physically able to see the words in front of them.
-If you’re one of these people, writing down the bullet points you want to touch on for each of your answers will help you structure your thoughts and remember your key talking points.
+Around 65% of the population are visual learners.
+Meaning they learn and remember things better when they can physically see the words in front of them.
+If you’re one of these people, write out the bullet points you want to touch on for each answer. this will help you structure your thoughts and remember your key talking points.

 don’t memorize a script